 Outstanding contributions may include, but are not limited to:

-To nominate an individual for TDL’s Excellence Award, please complete the form below.
-To do so, you will need:
+To nominate an individual for TDL’s Excellence Award, you will need:

 ABOUT THE TEXAS CONFERENCE ON DIGITAL LIBRARIES